 Use the ranking methodology guide for more info about the other factors that are used to determine the top value Food Science Technology universities and colleges in the Great Lakes area.

 Every student pursuing a degree in Food Science Technology needs to take a look at Purdue University - Main Campus.
 Purdue University - Main Campus food science technology graduates earn 4.6% more than the average food science tech graduate.
-The neighborhood of West Lafayette, Indiana, is satisfactory for learners who desire a quiet, suburban area.
+With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Ohio State University - Main Campus is one of the best schools in the United States for Food Science Technology.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

 Michigan State University is a wonderful choice for students pursuing a Food Science Technology degree.
 Food science tech majors from Michigan State University earn a boost of around 3.6% over the typical income of food science tech majors.
 With more than 20,000 undergraduates, this institution is one of the biggest schools in the country.

 This institution tries to keep costs reasonable for students.
 In fact, the average student leaves the university with only $28,300 in student loans.
 Since the usual SAT score of Michigan State University applicants is around 1,120, admissions officers can afford to be pretty selective.
 Go deeper and see how well Michigan State ranks in other categories.

 It's difficult to beat University of Wisconsin - Madison if you wish to study Food Science Technology.
 Students who graduate from the food science tech program make around $44,445 in the first five years of their career and $79,404 after their first five years of their career.
 The setting in a large urban center is wonderful for students seeking ample choices for networking, excitement, and discovery.